racoll/grid-js/README_rc.md

 ## Challenges

 ### TDD
 * It took me some time to get visibility on and overcome a testing blocker.
-Once I realised that the problem was due to asycnhronocity, and queries to the DOM were not being recognised as the tests were running before the DOM had fully loaded, then I was able to work through the problem and get tests passing for the main logic.
+Once I realised that the problem was likely due to asycnhronocity, as queries to the DOM were not being recognised due to the tests running before the DOM had fully loaded, then I was able to work through the problem and get tests passing for the main logic.

+* I did not write tests for the primeBlock function, as the presence of click event listeners present on the blocks is confirmed by the toggleBlocks function and by that function's tests.

 * For potential solutions I looked into async/await, timeouts on test as well as potentially mocking certain objects.
 Ultimately, I needed to be more clear about defining certain objects in my test files so that the tests would know what certain elements on the DOM really were.